nastyavolkm/rsrschool-react/README.md

 Currently, you have options:

-- To see per 10 cards with React repositories from GitHub.
+- To see per 10 cards with React (hardcoded because the api doesn't support empty search term) repositories from GitHub.
 - To find some specific typing into search input.
 - To see a detailed repo data rights on the screen, click on the card.
 - By clicking on the Close button or left side of the screen (an active card or any place except another card), you can be back to the main screen.